amit-sw/SalesCompAgentDuplicate/Documentation/ISSUES.md

 CURRENT ISSUES AND OPEN QUESTIONS:

-8. SendGrid stopped working (1/12)
+8. SendGrid stopped working (1/12): Actually it is working.
+Only hotmail server is blocking it.
+(FIXED)

 7. Ticket Agent (1/4): Receiver email is hard coded so it always goes to the same email address instead of what user enters.
 (FIXED)